View our organizational structure

 Infrastructure designs, provides, and maintains computing and communications infrastructure for Loyola.
 The Infrastructure group supports these systems and services 24/7 x 365 and is led by Tom Podles.
 The broad range of services includes, but is not limited to:

 - A reliable, high speed network which provides communications for thousands of devices, both wired and wireless across all campuses.

 - A flexible, scalable, and reliable server based computing environment, including data backup, data center operations, and disaster recovery planning.

 - An extensive security program intended to provide appropriate access to critical data, prevent and remediate intrusions, and communicate to the community best practices related to computing security.

 The vision for Loyola's IT Project Portfolio is that projects undertaken at Loyola will be the right ones best supporting University goals, will be successful, and effectively managed, and that the people involved are set up for success.
 In order to do this the project portfolio must be managed with care.
-The Project Management Office (PMO), led by Richard Sigler, helps ensure this.

 The Technology Training Center, led by Jessica Smith, provides training for software applications and other technological tools used by the University's faculty and administrative staff.
 We provide hands-on training classes, online-training courses, online just-in-time video tutorials, quick source guides, tips and tricks guides, and one-on-one training.